TALK TO SALES

 If you meet income requirements, you may be eligible to enroll in your state’s federally funded Medicaid program.
 Eligibility for this type of health insurance depends on your income, family size, and whether your state has adopted the expanded form of Medicaid.

-In states that have expanded the Medicaid program, the household income limit is set to 138% of the federal poverty level (FPL).
+In states that have expanded the Medicaid program, the federal government has set the household income limit to 138% of the federal poverty level (FPL)3.

 Medicare

-If you're age 65 and paid into Social Security while working, you’re eligible for Medicare automatically.
-Medicare is a government health insurance program only for people who are age 65 and older, have disabilities, or have end-stage renal disease (ESRD).
+If you're 65 and paid into Social Security while working, you’re eligible for Medicare automatically.
+Medicare is a government health insurance program for people aged 65 and older and those with disabilities or end-stage renal disease (ESRD).

 Once you're on Medicare, you can enroll in a Medigap or Medicare Advantage plan to help with costs not fully paid by Medicare.
-While some Medigap rates are based on age, Medicare Advantage plans don’t count age as a factor.
+While some Medigap rates are age-based, Medicare Advantage plans don’t count age as a factor.

-If you’re still employed at 65, and you have coverage under an employer-sponsored group plan at a company with 20 employees or more, then you don’t have to enroll in Medicare right away.
+Suppose you’re still working at 65 and have health insurance coverage under an employer-sponsored group plan at a company with 20 employees or more.
+In that case, you don’t have to enroll in Medicare immediately.

 Options for younger individuals